Direct Circular Buffer Injection in mouclass.sys

 }

-These offsets have been consistent across Windows 10 and Windows 11 through 23H2:
+The following offsets are stable across Windows 10 and Windows 11 through 23H2:

 #define MOUCLASS_DEVEXT_INPUT_COUNT 0x54